 On route we had to drive around a tree the Elephant had pushed over and then we came across the big Rhino we had seen earlier laying at a pan.

 This Rhino we saw on our Durban day safari looked so cute!
-We then got back to the centenary center later than we had expected with all the amazing sightings and enjoyed some lunch before a final look around to see what we could see before departing at 4pm.
+We then got back to the centenary center later than we had expected.

 We managed to find another bull Elephant which was super relaxed feeding next to the road.

-We left the Elephant and found a big herd of Buffalo right near the road and they just stared at us it was a great sighting.
+We left the Elephant and found a big herd of Buffalo right near the road.They just stared at us – it was a great sighting.
 We maneuvered around took a few pictures before we realized we would have to leave for Durban.

-We turn around and made our way back to the gate on route spotting the same Elephant walking down the road!
+We turned around and made our way back to the gate.
+On route spotting the same Elephant walking down the road!
 Wow, what a great Durban day safari!

-We departed Hluhluwe Imfolozi game reserve with smiles on our faces on route for Durban.
+Departing the Hluhluwe Imfolozi game reserve we had smiles on our faces on route for Durban.
 We had enjoyed nature at its best and all have great memories from the day to take home with us.
-We stopped once on the way back and they the rain came down a fitting way for our safari to end with a blessing of water for the animals.
+The rain came down.
+A fitting way for our safari to end with a blessing of water for the animals.